DigitalResultsPros/rag/README.md

 - **💬 Text Queries**: Ask questions about your documents via text input
 - **🎤 Voice Queries**: Use voice input with automatic transcription via OpenAI Whisper
 - **🔍 Source Attribution**: View exact excerpts from the PDF that support each answer
-- **🏠 Local AI Models**: All processing done locally using Ollama and Whisper
+- **🏠 Local AI Models**: All processing done locally using Ollama or LM Studio and Whisper
 - **🌐 Web Interface**: User-friendly Gradio interface for easy interaction

 ## Technical Requirements

 - Python 3.8+
-- Ollama installed and running locally
+- Ollama or LM Studio installed and running locally
 - Sufficient RAM for local AI models (recommended 8GB+)

 ## Installation